bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

-HCL ... settings; primarily uise default pdf versions! - Here documents are given in WORD format,
+HCL ... settings; primarily please use default pdf versions ! - Here, documents are given in WORD format,

     for easier translations,
     or if you wish to use parts of the text in a paper you are preparing